craftercms/docs/source/.new-ia/by-role/developer/working-with-crafter-studios-api.rst

    |

-   After issuing the CURL command you will get a response that contains projects your user has access to:
+   After issuing the CURL command you will get a response that contains sites your user has access to:

    .. code-block:: json